vmware-archive/hillview/docs/userManual.md

    dumped data, passing along the schema previously obtained.

 5. From this point on Hillview no longer needs to interact with Greenplum.

+The [configuration section](#25-service-configuration) shows two configuration variables that mediate the interaction between Greenplum and Hillview.

 ##### 3.3.8.2 Reading from a federated set of MySQL databases